gourangamallik/gourangamallik.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to Gouranga's homepage

-You can use the [editor on GitHub](https://github.com/gourangamallik/gourangamallik.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+I am Dr. Gouranga Mallik, a C V Raman Postdoc Fellow at the Department of Mathematics, Indian Institute of Science Bangalore.
+I work on Finite Element Methods for Partial Differential Equations.

+[Home](

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.